learn-academy-2022-charlie/treasure-hunt-Tactika/README.md

   - added onclick to square
   - pass method from app to square to get index
 - As a user, when I click on one of the question marks instead of the alert the question mark turns into a tree emoji.
+  - branch: tree-emoji
+  - destructured board from state
+  - updated board at index clicked to represent tree emoji
+  - updated state to render new tree
 - As a user, if I select the winning square the question mark will become a treasure emoji and if I select the losing square the question mark will become a bomb emoji.
 - As a user, I can click on a “Play Again” button that will restart the game.
 - As a user, I can see a counter that shows how many guesses I have left.
 The counter starts at 5 and decrements one every time I click on a square that is not the treasure nor the bomb.